Edgar Rice Burroughs wrote Barsoom for Barsoomians.

 As the Wikipedia article notes, good frikking luck trying to establish

 a timeline.
-There's gaps and problems, as there usually is when you're basically making
+There's gaps and problems, as there usually is when you're

-imaginary or cultural ‘landscape’ of Mars as an ancient,
+was a powerful imaginary or cultural ‘landscape’ of Mars as an ancient,

 dying, desert world.
 A place that had once had oceans and continents,

 the Martians, if they existed, were an equally ancient and decadent race,